FranzZemen/async23/doc/from-cms-to-jms.md

 The following TypeScript documentation page is also an important read:

 - [ECMAScript Modules in Node.js](https://www.typescriptlang.org/docs/handbook/esm-node.html)

+## A note on packages

+Depending on how often you build packages, you may only be familiar with the standard format of having a repos package.json that generally is used as the source for the distribution package.json.

+However, package.json and Node.js are much more versatile than that.
+In many repos the repos package.json configures the basics, and supports a development experience, for example with bin commands for development.
+A distribution package.json may have settings different from the repos package.json.
+In both cases, sub-packages may exist that alter code behavior

+As we move from `cms` to `ems` there is a strong pressure to better understand package.json ins and outs.

 ## Review of CommonJS and ECMAScript Modules